Understanding Grief Signs, Symptoms, Types and Treatment

-Grief is a common reason that people reach out to us at BetterHelp for services.
+Understanding grief is a common reason that people reach out to us at BetterHelp for services.
 As stated before, grief is a natural response to loss.
 It is how we feel when we perceive that something that we loved or cared about, something that was meaningful, is taken from us.
 The greater we perceive the intensity of the loss, the more intense our grief typically is.
-This is a guide to tell you about grief symptoms and signs, the various types of grief, and some grief treatment options you may find useful.
+This is a guide where we outline the symptoms and signs, the various types of grief, and some grief treatment options you may find useful.
 It will also tell you who is likely to suffer from grief in an unhealthy way, medical implications of grief, and answer some frequently asked questions.

 Who suffers from grief?